Flipped Classroom Model: Effects on Performance, Attitudes and Perceptions in High School Algebra

 From hometown classrooms to global communities, Dr. E's work has been recognized across education, technology, and the Filipino diaspora.

-Barstow High School
+Barstow Unified School District, California

 Apple's global recognition for innovative educators using technology to transform learning.